regou/justore/README.md

 ### Auto unsubscibe

-if the subscribed data has been deleted (not set to undefined), the subscription will unsubscribe automatically
+    If the subscribed data has been deleted (not set to undefined), the subscription will unsubscribe automatically

 ### Browser support

     IE11 or higher